ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 '''''''''''''''''''

-In Transmit, click on the Connect tab next to Favorites, type **webdav.ezp** in the Server text box, select WebDAV from the Protocol drop-down menu, then click on the Connect button.
+In Transmit, click on the Connect tab next to Favorites, type **webdav.ezp** in the Server text box, type your username and password in the respective boxes, select WebDAV from the Protocol drop-down menu, then click on the Connect button.
+The connection will appear as a tab in the main window of the program.
+You can add the connection to favorites by going to the menu Favorites->Add to Favorites...

 Planned features